michael-hartmann/caps/docs/manual/manual.rst

 ----

-The program ``capc`` computes the Casimir interaction in the cylinder-plane geometry.
-The radius of the cylinder is given by ``-R`` and the smallest separation between cylinder and plate is given by ``-d``.
-Both lengths are expected in meters.
-At the moment, only perfect reflectors at zero temperature are supported.
+The program ``capc`` computes the Casimir interaction in the cylinder-plane geometry for perfect reflectors at zero temperature.
+The radius of the cylinder is specified by means of the flag ``-R`` and the smallest separation between cylinder and plate is specified by ``-d``.
+Both lengths are expected to be given in meters.
+The length :math:`L` of the cylinder is assumed to be large compared to the cylinder radius :math:`R` and the cylinder-plate distance :math:`d` so that the cylinder can be assumed to be infinitely long.

-This example computes the Casimir free energy for a cylinder of radius :math:`R=100\mu\mathrm{m}` and a separation of :math:`d=100\mathrm{nm}`:
+The following example computes the Casimir free energy per unit length for a cylinder of radius :math:`R=100\mu\mathrm{m}` and a separation of :math:`d=100\mathrm{nm}`:

 .. code-block:: console